-This tutorial gives you an overview and talks about the fundamentals of Oracle DBA.
+Oracle DBA Tutorial gives you an overview and talks about the fundamentals of Oracle DBA.

-Shared memory a section of the host server’s memory through which all the data passes and the applications’ code is stored and executed
+Shared memory is a section of the host server’s memory through which all the data passes and the applications’ code is stored and executed

-System support infrastructure a mix of background and foreground processes that perform the tasks required to facilitate the application interaction with the 12c database
+System support infrastructure is a mix of background and foreground processes that perform the tasks required to facilitate the application interaction with the 12c database

-Operating system files a suite of no less than ten files that play individual roles as the database runs.
+The operating system files a suite of no less than ten files that play individual roles as the database runs.

 Shared memory is nothing more than a newfangled name for what was and is sometimes still referred to as RAM—random access memory.
 As the 12c database is started, a handful of entries in its system parameter file contribute to the size of memory allocated to the instance.
 Many adopters of the Oracle technology use the words “database” and “instance” synonymously.
 There is a fundamental difference between the two.

 The program global area, or PGA, is part of the memory allocated to a 12c instance as it is started.
 Unlike the memory in the SGA, PGA memory is not shared.
 It contains data and control information specific to server processes, not the instance as a whole.

 |Related Article: Oracle Transportable Tablespace Step by Step|

 Oracle Database 12c offers two approaches for memory management-manual or auto:

 Auto memory management a maximum amount of memory that can be used is defined, and the instance self-manages the size of the assortment of SG components.
 This approach is recommended by Oracle and first appeared in Oracle around the turn of the century; it is referred to as automatically shared memory management (ASMM).